Peru Travel Guide: Tips, Ideas & Itineraries

 • Lake Titicaca, the highest navigable lake in the world, with its floating islands and local communities.

-• Cusco and the Sacred Valley, the cradle of the Inca civilization, before reaching the legendary Machu Picchu.
+• Cusco and the Sacred Valley, the cradle of the Inca civilization, before reaching the mythical Machu Picchu.

-To enrich your trip, you can also consider an extension into the Amazon, particularly to Puerto Maldonado or Iquitos, for an immersion in the Peruvian jungle.
+To enrich your trip, you could also consider an extension into the Amazon, particularly in Puerto Maldonado or Iquitos, for an immersion into the Peruvian jungle.

-If you have already visited the must-see destinations, why not explore less touristy but equally fascinating regions?
+If you've already visited the must-see sites, why not explore less touristy but equally fascinating regions?

 Northern Peru, often overlooked, is full of treasures:

-• Chachapoyas, an alternative to Cusco, with its fortified city of Kuélap, the mysterious sarcophagi of Karajía, and the spectacular Gocta Waterfall.
+• Chachapoyas, an alternative to Cusco, with its fortified city of Kuélap, the mysterious Karajía sarcophagi, and the spectacular Gocta waterfall.

-• Trujillo and Chiclayo, to delve into pre-Inca civilizations with the sites of Chan Chan and Sipán.
+• Trujillo and Chiclayo, to immerse yourself in pre-Inca civilizations with the sites of Chan Chan and Sipán.

 • Mancora, if you're looking for a relaxing break on the coast, with its beaches and year-round sunny climate.